SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/DataPrep_SelectCountryReplace_02_197_new.png)

 27. Your organizational standard is also to have one address line and this dataset has three, so we will combine them so we have one address column, without losing any data.
-<br>!Click on the 'Address1' header column
+<br>Click on the 'Address1' header column
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_10.png)

 28. Click 'Combine' on the right hand side
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_20.png)

 29. Click on 'Address2'
-<br>!
-Note: Depending on screen size you may need to scroll down under 'Combine with:'
+<br> Note: Depending on screen size you may need to scroll down under 'Combine with:'
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_30.png)

 30. Click on 'Address3'
-<br>!
-Note: Depending on screen size you may need to scroll down under 'Combine with:'
+<br> Note: Depending on screen size you may need to scroll down under 'Combine with:'
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_40.png)

 31. For 'Combine using:' enter a ' ' (click the spacebar) for the Separator